-For information about opening the Audio Editor to access the correction tools, along with general functions of the media editors, please see "Media editing overview" on page 130.
+For information about opening the Audio Editor to access the correction tools, along with general functions of the media editors, please see "Media editing overview" on page 128.

-For an overview of audio-related information, please see "Chapter 8: Sound and music" on page 235.
-For coverage of the Audio Editor, see "The Audio Editor" on page 237.
-Please see "Audio corrections" on page 243 for descriptions of the individual correction tools.
+For an overview of audio-related information, please see "Chapter 8: Sound and music" on page 243.
+For coverage of the Audio Editor, see "The Audio Editor" on page 245.
+Please see "Audio corrections" on page 251 for descriptions of the individual correction tools.

 Pinnacle Studio has three media editors, one each for video, photos and audio.
-Their general operation is described in "Media editing overview" on page 130.
+Their general operation is described in "Media editing overview" on page 128.

-One of the main functions of the three media editors is to provide applicable add-on tools in three families - Transitions, Corrections and Effects - along with the specialized Pan-and-zoom function in the Photo Editor only.
+One of the main functions of the three media editors is to provide applicable add-on tools in three families - Transitions, Corrections and Effects - along with the specialized Pan-and-zoom function.